Itai-Nelken/Pi-Assistant/README.md

 - [x] return to main menu instead of exiting when executed command finishes
 - [x] add uninstall script
 - [x] add updater script
-- [ ] make updater script to run on startup
+- [x] make updater script to run on startup (disable by using the `--no-update` flag. the `--no-internet` flag disables updates as well.)
 - [x] add zoom & box86
 - [x] add box86 as standalone app
 - [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit version depending on your system architecture)